5 Security Considerations Hospitals Should Make During a Merger and Acquisition

 56% of businesses reported experiencing a third-party data breach in the last year according to a 2017 Ponemon Report on Data Risk in the Third-Party Ecosystem.
 Non-employees such as vendors and contractors may have substantial access to the organization’s information assets.
 As with employees, the newly merged company must decide upon consistent access standards for its non-employees and how those standards will be enforced.
 Furthermore, with stronger user identities, third- party employees can be better tracked and monitored.

 The newly merged company contained previously separate IT teams.
 Before any incident occurs, the organization must map out a coordinated incident response to avoid any finger pointing or blame trading.
 The organization should determine how it integrates monitoring and incident response capabilities and tools.
 It is essential the organization respond swiftly and in an organized manner to information security incidents

 Healthcare organizations already have a large volume of sensitive data such as ePHI contained in multiple cloud applications and information systems.
 Merging two organizations increases the volume of confidential data and the footprint of that data dispersed over the network.
 The newly merged organization needs to know where that confidential data exists and how it is being protected.
 From that assessment, the organization can then standardize its practices to protect that data.
 Healthcare organizations use the FairWarning PPI Platform to protect patient data stored in EHR, cloud, and big data as required by HIPAA.

-During an M and A, healthcare organizations are exposed to increased security risk, as policies, procedures, technologies, and teams differ for each organization.
-Taking a proactive approach to security both before, during, and after a merger will create information security and IT continuity, and will allow organizations to streamline security operations and keep organizational data secure.
+During an M&A, healthcare organizations are exposed to increased security risk, as policies, procedures, technologies, and teams differ for each organization.
+Taking a proactive approach to M&A security both before, during, and after a merger will create information security and IT continuity, and will allow organizations to streamline security operations and keep organizational data secure.

 Learn how FairWarning helps secure patient information in EHRs and cloud applications, read the White Paper